Husayn ibn Ali: Commemoration

+Shia Muslims in Myanmar decorating a Zuljanah horse for Ashura, Husayn's horse.

 During the month of Muharram, elaborate public processions are performed in commemoration of the Battle of Karbala.
-In contrast to pilgrimage to Husayn's tomb and simple lamenting, these processions do not date back to the time of the battle but arose during tenth century.
+In contrast to pilgrimage to the Imam Husayn Shrine and simple lamenting, these processions do not date back to the time of the battle but arose during tenth century.
 Their earliest recorded instance was in Baghdad in 963 during the reign of the first Buyid ruler Mu'izz al-Dawla.
 The processions start from a husayniyya and the participants parade barefoot through the streets, wailing and beating their chests and heads before returning to the husayniyya for a majlis.
 Sometimes, chains and knives are used to inflict wounds and physical pain.
 In South Asia, an ornately tacked horse called Zuljenah, representing Husayn's battle horse, is also led riderless through the streets.
-In Iran, the battle scenes of Karbala are performed on stage in front of an audience in a ritual called taziya (passion play), also known as shabih.
-In India however, taziya refers to the coffins and replicas of Husayn's tomb carried in processions.
+In Iran, the battle scenes of Karbala are performed on stage in front of an audience in a ritual called ta'ziyeh (passion play), also known as shabih-khani.
+In India however, tazias refer to the coffins and replicas of Husayn's tomb carried in processions.